jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 ```

 Huh.
 Barely any faster.
 Makes me seriously doubt whether this work was split across multiple cores in the first place.
 Did a quick Google search and found a [potentially useful article](https://chilimatic.hashnode.dev/threads-in-rust-cjwmbxw9e003pzjs19n7pa0bt).
 I bet it's my `Mutex` that's hampering my efficiency.
 It would make more sense for each thread to pass a message with its columns, wouldn't it, and for the parent thread to only recombine the columns once they're all done.
 Let's give that a try.

+# 04Mar2020

+Okay!
+It's early in the work day but I'm already waiting for multiple people to get back to me so I'll bide some tie this way.